 His efforts to convene an international conference in Jerusalem were part of a larger undertaking by Robinson to improve and systematize Holocaust research in Israel and throughout the world.
 Another illustrative example was his research initiative leading to the publication Chronology of Jewish History under Nazi Impact.
 The work sessions and discussions that preceded the book’s publication took place during the latter 1950s.
 The minutes of these meetings reveal methodologies that shaped the later study and teaching of the Holocaust, alongside deliberations over the fundamental questions with which Holocaust researchers struggle to this day.
 The chronology was published in 1960.

 A crucial issue that preoccupied Robinson was what to include in the chronology.
 As a guiding principle, he looked at the relevance of various historical events to the fate of Jews in Europe during the Holocaust.
-In this spirit he instructed participants at a work session in 1962, as reflected in the minutes of a preparatory meeting: “As regards events such as bilateral pacts like the German-Polish non-aggression agreement, Dr. Robinson explains that we will also have to be very discerning as to which include.
+In this spirit he instructed participants at a work session in 1962, as reflected in the minutes of a preparatory meeting: “As regards events such as bilateral pacts like the German-Polish non-aggression agreement, Dr. Robinson explains that we will also have to be very discerning as to which include [sic].
 The Munich pact had great influence on the Jewish situation but the pact between Germany and Poland was perhaps of lesser importance in this respect.”

 Another issue that concerned Robinson and his colleagues was the interesting question of a geographic definition.
 In their words, “Since the extermination of European Jewry to a great extent took place in Poland, she [Poland] will have a central position in our Chronology.
 Everything that happened on Polish soil concerning Jews from different places in and out of this country will have to be noted in the part devoted to Poland.”
 Although Poland had occupied a central place in the extermination process, Robinson sought to underscore two points.
 First, in terms of the book’s division of topics, there was no escaping some degree of repetition.
 Thus, for example, the deportation of France’s Jews to Poland would be discussed under two separate categories – France and Poland.
 The second issue continues to preoccupy Holocaust researchers, politicians, and public opinion shapers to this day – namely, the role of non-Jewish Polish citizens in the slaughter of Jews, considering that Germany was operating its extermination camps on Polish soil.
 Even though the extermination of Jews had taken place on Polish land, Robinson believed that Germany’s responsibility for the slaughter of European Jewry should be clarified and underscored: “The final solution is a German invention.
 No other country mentioned or thought of an Endlösung [“final solution” in German].
 The Germans knew about it all along.
 The question was only the method of killing as the final solution and the places.”